 In some instances, the federal tax treatment of federal-level relief will be different from the state-level tax treatment of those same funds.
 For example, federal Paycheck Protection Program (PPP) loans that are ultimately forgiven in accordance with the terms of that program may not be taxable federally but should be included as income for BPT purposes.

-Similarly, expenses paid with PPP funds are generally not deductible on the federal return if the PPP funds were excluded from income for federal purposes.
-However, deductible business expenses paid with PPP funds are deductible for BPT purposes.
-This is because New Hampshire's BPT statute references a version of the Internal Revenue Code (IRC) in existence prior to the CARES Act (specifically the IRC in effect on December 31, 2018 for taxable periods beginning on or after January 1, 2020) and therefore does not recognize the federal tax treatment of forgiven PPP loans.
+This is because New Hampshire's BPT statute references a version of the Internal Revenue Code (IRC) in existence prior to the CARES Act and Relief Supplemental Appropriations Act (specifically the IRC in effect on December 31, 2018 for taxable periods beginning on or after January 1, 2020) and therefore does not recognize the federal tax treatment of federal-level COVID-19 relief contained within those laws.
 In instances where the federal tax treatment of a state or federal COVID-19 relief program differs from the state tax treatment, taxpayers will be required to appropriately adjust their income utilizing form Schedule IV of the BPT return.